Frederick Estcourt Bucknall: Politics

-Bucknall was a supporter of projects to build the Outer Harbor and the North–South Railway, but for some he was remembered as having instituted mandatory horse troughs outside licensed premises.
+Bucknall supported projects to build the Outer Harbor and the North–South Railway, but for some, he was remembered as having instituted mandatory horse troughs outside licensed premises.

 Civic life

-Bucknall was Mayor of Hindmarsh in 1881, 1882 and 1883, a position he filled with distinction.
+Bucknall was Mayor of Hindmarsh in 1881, 1882, and 1883, a position he filled with distinction.

 Other interests

-In his youth he was a boxer, athlete and president of the Hindmarsh Cricket Club, of which he was patron for over ten years prior to his death.
+In his youth, he was a boxer, athlete, and president of the Hindmarsh Cricket Club, of which he was patron for over ten years before his death.

-He was an enthusiastic rower, swimmer and yachtsman.
-He went in for boatbuilding, and owned the yachts Brilliant, Rosa and Enchantress, which he bought from Sir Thomas Elder (and eventually sold to Mr. Cunningham).
+He was an enthusiastic rower, swimmer, and yachtsman.
+He went into boatbuilding and owned the yachts Brilliant, Rosa, and Enchantress, which he bought from Sir Thomas Elder (and eventually sold to one Alex Cunningham).

-He was for some time secretary of the Licensed Victuallers' Association, and president for six years.
-He was made a life member in recognition of this service.
+He was secretary of the Licensed Victuallers' Association for some time and president for six years.
+In recognition of this service, he was made a life member.

-He was an excellent musician, and was at one time organist of the South Australian Grand Lodge of Freemasons, of which he was a member.
+He was an excellent musician and was, at one time, an organist of the South Australian Grand Lodge of Freemasons, of which he was a member.

 Family

-On 1 October 1874 he married Rosa Haussen (née Catchlove) (7 December 1840 – 23 November 1899), the widow of brewer Henry Herman Haussen (1830–1870); her children by her first husband included:
+On 1 October 1874, he married Rosa Haussen (née Catchlove) (7 December 1840 – 23 November 1899), the widow of brewer Henry Herman Haussen (1830–1870); her children by her first husband included: